-Malabar spinach or木耳菜, pronounced mù’ěr cài in Mandarin is commonly found in China but is still rare in the US and other western countries.
+Malabar spinach, pronounced mù’ěr cài (木耳菜) in Mandarin, is commonly found in China, but is still rare in the U.S. and other western countries.
 Mù’ěr cài is translated directly as “wood ear vegetable” and is similar in consistency and texture to cooked okra.
-Malabar spinach tastes similar to spinach and is used often in soups and in hot pot, but like almost every vegetable on this list can be simply stir-fried with garlic, salt, and oil.
+Malabar spinach tastes similar to spinach and is used often in soups and hot pot, but like almost every vegetable on this list, it can be simply stir-fried with garlic, salt, and oil.

 Ji Mao Cai – Chicken Feather Vegetable (鸡毛菜 )

-Chicken feather vegetable or鸡毛菜, pronounced jīmáo cài (sometimes called máo máo cài) in Mandarin is a very common vegetable found in markets around China, and there really is no common English name for ji mao cai, probably because it is not readily available outside China.
+Chicken feather vegetable, pronounced jīmáo cài 鸡毛菜 and sometimes called máo máo cài in Mandarin, is a very common vegetable found in markets around China.
+There really is no common English name for ji mao cai, because it is not readily available outside China.

 This vegetable is in the same family as brassica chinensi, which includes various kinds of bok choy.
-Sometimes called Nanjing cabbage, ji mao cai is thin and gangly and resembles bok choy, if it were picked when very young.
-The leaves and stems are super tender, and you will find them served in China stir fried in garlic, salt in lots of oil.
+Sometimes called Nanjing cabbage, it is thin and gangly and resembles bok choy, if it were picked when very young.
+The leaves and stems are super tender, and you will find them served in China stir-fried in garlic, salt, and lots of oil.

 Little Bok Choy (小白菜 )

-Little bok choy 小白菜 pronounced xiǎo bái cài in Mandarin is a vegetable that I have not see in the US anywhere.
-I do not know the variety or family of vegetable it belongs to but it is a clean tasting leafy green vegetable a delicious stir fried in garlic, salt and oil.
+Little bok choy, pronounced xiǎo bái cài (小白菜) in Mandarin, is a vegetable that I have not seen in the U.S. anywhere.
+It is a clean tasting leafy green vegetable, delicious when stir-fried in garlic, salt and oil.
 I will update this entry when I learn more about it.

-Tatsoi or brassica rapa is an Asian variety of choy sum grown that is seen mostly in China but is starting to become popular in western countries.
-The Mandarin name is actually tā kē cài (塌棵菜 ) and is also referred to as tat choy in Cantonese.
+Tatsoi , or brassica rapa, is an Asian variety of choy sum that is seen mostly in China but is starting to become popular in western countries.
+The Mandarin name is actually tā kē cài (塌棵菜 ).
+It is tat choy in Cantonese.
 Tatsoi has dark green round leaves that are wrinkly and dense which form a thick rosette.